anchetaWern/RNChatkitCensorImages/README.md

 # RNChatkitCensorImages
 A React Native chat app which blurs NSFW images.

+You can read the full tutorial at: [https://pusher.com/tutorials/react-native-chat-censor-images](https://pusher.com/tutorials/react-native-chat-censor-images)

 The app has the following features:

 - Logging in as a specific user